-In their interviews, the four students noted that black males were subject to more surveillance and discipline by teachers, who interpreted their behavior, dress, and attitudes through racial stereotypes.
+In their interviews, the four students noted that Black males were subject to more surveillance and discipline by teachers, who interpreted their behaviour, dress, and attitudes through racial stereotypes.
 As one student said, “Like, okay, say if I wear saggy jeans, doo-rag, or something like that, they write me off and don’t give me a chance to learn.”
-The other students also commented on how teachers tended to treat black boys differently, not offering them help in class and reacting more harshly to their side talk.
-This was borne out by the school’s records which showed that black males had lower achievement scores and accounted for nearly half of the school’s suspensions.
+The other students also commented on how teachers tended to treat Black boys differently, not offering them help in class and reacting more harshly to their side talk.
+This was borne out by the school’s records which showed that Black males had lower achievement scores and accounted for nearly half of the school’s suspensions.

 Internalizing these stereotypes led students to downplay the economic and racial barriers to their academic achievement.

-However, these actions reinforced negative stereotypes of young black men as undisciplined and deviant.
+However, these actions reinforced negative stereotypes of young Black men as undisciplined and deviant.
 They also deprived students of educational opportunities.
-Teachers were supposed to provide students work to do during suspensions, but few did, leading black male students to fall behind in class and making them more likely to engage in off-task behavior in the future.
+Teachers were supposed to provide students work to do during suspensions, but few did, leading Black male students to fall behind in class and making them more likely to engage in off-task behaviour in the future.
 Though resisting school rules and teacher control gave students’ momentary power and a sense of mastery over the system, it also led them into a cycle of repeated discipline and academic exclusion.

-- Current disciplinary policies are hurting achievement among black male students – Because suspension, whether in-school or outside, keeps students out of the classroom, those most likely to be disciplined are further denied opportunities to learn.
+- Current disciplinary policies are hurting achievement among Black male students – Because suspension, whether in-school or outside, keeps students out of the classroom, those most likely to be disciplined are further denied opportunities to learn.
 Schools should consider alternative disciplinary strategies that focus on prevention or restoration to keep students engaged in school.
-The author also suggests avoiding offense categories like “willful defiance” which are highly subjective, since black male behavior is more likely to be misinterpreted as defiant.
+The author also suggests avoiding offense categories like “willful defiance” which are highly subjective, since Black male behaviour is more likely to be misinterpreted as defiant.

-- Teachers should be exposed to broader types of black masculinity to counter-hegemonic stereotypes – Most teachers who work with young black men are white middle-class women who have had little meaningful interaction with students of color.
-This makes them more likely to rely on dominant stereotypes to interpret black male behavior.
-Offering educators a more diverse view of black masculinities and discussing the context of behavior could give educators alternative frames for interpreting student behavior that are less likely to lead to disciplinary exclusion.
+- Teachers should be exposed to broader types of Black masculinity to counter-hegemonic stereotypes – Most teachers who work with young Black men are white middle-class women who have had little meaningful interaction with students of colour.
+This makes them more likely to rely on dominant stereotypes to interpret Black male behaviour.
+Offering educators a more diverse view of Black masculinities and discussing the context of behaviour could give educators alternative frames for interpreting student behaviour that are less likely to lead to disciplinary exclusion.

-- Making education more accessible and equitable for young men of color will improve their economic prospects – Not only will the above changes keep black men more engaged in the classroom, they will also help shift society’s view of black masculinity, which can further counter the current bias against black men in the economy.
+- Making education more accessible and equitable for young men of colour will improve their economic prospects – Not only will the above changes keep Black men more engaged in the classroom, they will also help shift society’s view of Black masculinity, which can further counter the current bias against Black men in the economy.

 “They Write Me Off and Don’t Give Me a Chance to Learn Anything”: Positioning, Discipline, and Black Masculinities in School